Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 Looking at the above scenarios, you may be inclined to answer this question with a “no.” While it’s true that in-house writing teams don’t make financial sense in most traditional business verticals, there are some scenarios where it may be necessary.

-In-house production may make sense for smaller, more technical content projects that don’t fall under the industry averages we’ve clarified above.
-This may include certain niche industries (advanced engineering, science, technology, medical) where the writer expertise/knowledge requirements fall out of the range of most outsourcing companies.
+In-house writers may make sense for smaller, more technical content projects that don’t fall under the industry averages we’ve clarified above.
+This may include certain niche industries (advanced engineering, science, technology, medical) where the writer expertise/knowledge requirements fall out of the range of most outsourced content writing companies.
 Also, if money truly is not an issue, and you just want to have complete control over the training, managing, and production of the writers, you might consider an in-house writing and editing team.

-In the end, most companies are having a difficult time sourcing writers who are both creative and analytical, which is why nearly 44 percent of marketers are now outsourcing their content.
+In the end, most companies are having a difficult time sourcing writers who are both creative and analytical, which is why nearly 44 percent of marketers are now outsourcing to blog content writing companies.

 Why You Should Outsource with BKA Content

-If you’ve decided to try outsourcing, you should note that not all outsourcing companies are created equal.
+If you’ve decided to try outsourcing to a content writing company, you should note that not all content writing companies are created equal.
 As was stated above, they follow several different pricing and account management models, so you’ll want to be selective of the features that bring the most benefits.

 In regard to BKA Content, here is how we stack up.
 We’ve been in the online writing industry since 2009, and we have loads of experience crafting high-quality content for thousands of agencies, enterprises, eCommerce companies and small businesses.
 We pride ourselves in contracting only the best U.S. writers as well as providing extraordinary customer service.
 Our mission is to become a trusted content extension of any business, not just a neat piece of software.